 Why aren’t we looking at these countries to see how they’ve been so successful in preventing fatalities?
 The media has utterly ignored this disparity in results.
 We have effective treatments in this country that no one wants to discuss because of the political ramifications.

 Do your own due diligence and learn what treatment methods are being employed by these countries and talk to your doctor about it.
 What are they doing there that we are not?

 There are, indeed, several extremely successful methodologies that these countries are utilizing but are being prevented in the United States.
 This is readily available information that the liberal media has no intention of bringing to light — it doesn’t suit their narrative, hence it is unworthy.

-Many doctors’ groups across our nation are suing the Food and Drug Administration and the Department of Health and Human Services over policy.
-The Association of American Physicians and Surgeons lawsuit against the FDA seeks to end arbitrary interference in the treatment of patients who were front-line first responders.
+Many doctors’ groups across our nation are suing the Food and Drug Administration and Health and Human Services over their restrictive policies.
+The Association of American Physicians and Surgeons, in the lawsuit AAPS V. FDA, seeks to end the arbitrary interference in the treatment of their patients.

 To see what’s new, click “Start the Tour” to take a tour.